If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

 Both of these things mean that employees get the same meals regularly.
 It might not be every week, but even with a cycle of three or four weeks, people can get bored.
 That’s called menu fatigue.

-Additionally, today's workforce values supporting local businesses and sustainability.
+Additionally, employees want their company to support local businesses and reduce food waste.
 They prefer ingredients sourced locally and packaging that's environmentally responsible.
 Old-fashioned cafeterias, built on relationships with massive national distributors, struggle to meet these expectations without significantly impacting margins.

-But because of the problems mentioned above, employees just aren’t using corporate cafeterias as much as they used to.
-That forces corporate dining services to raise prices or further cut costs, leading to even less participation.
+Because of the problems mentioned above, employees just aren’t using corporate cafeterias as much as they used to.
+That forces corporate food services to raise prices or further cut costs, leading to even less participation.

 Rather than locking companies into traditional single-vendor relationships, Fooda offers options that adapt to your organization's needs.
 Our solutions include: